Nexmo/stitch-ios-quickstart/README.md

 - [Viewing the SDK API Reference docs](#sdk-api-reference-docs)
 - [Checking out the additional resources](#additional-resources)

-Please note that this SDK only supports Swift 4.1.2.
+Please note that this SDK supports Swift 4.1.2 and earler.

 ## About In-App Messaging and Voice